Absolute indices for determining compactness, separability and number of clusters: Abstract

 \section{Abstract}

-Finding ``true" clusters in a data set is a challenging problem.
-Clustering solutions obtained using different models and algorithms do not necessarily provide compact and well-separated clusters or the optimal number of clusters.
-Cluster validity indices are commonly applied to identify such clusters.
-Nevertheless, these indices are typically relative, and they are used to compare clustering algorithms or choose the parameters of a clustering algorithm.
-Moreover, the success of these indices depends on the underlying data structure.
-This paper introduces novel absolute cluster indices to determine both the compactness and separability of clusters.
-We define a compactness function for each cluster and a set of neighboring points for cluster pairs.
-This function is utilized to determine the compactness of each cluster and the whole cluster distribution.
-The set of neighboring points is used to define the margin between clusters and the overall distribution margin.
-The proposed compactness and separability indices are applied to identify the true number of clusters.
-Using a number of synthetic and real-world data sets, we demonstrate the performance of these new indices and compare them with other widely-used cluster validity indices.
+Identifying ``true" clusters in a dataset is inherently challenging.
+Clustering models and algorithms may fail to produce compact, well-separated groups or to correctly determine the optimal number of clusters.
+Cluster validity indices are often applied to find such clusters.
+However, most existing indices are relative measures, designed primarily for comparing clustering algorithms or tuning their parameters, and their performance depends strongly on the underlying data structure.
+In this paper, we introduce new absolute cluster validity indices that assess both cluster compactness and separability.
+For each cluster, we define a compactness function, and for each pair of clusters, we identify an associated set of neighboring points.
+The compactness function measures the cohesion of individual clusters as well as the entire clustering distribution, while the neighboring-point sets are used to define the margin between cluster pairs and the overall distribution margin.
+These compactness and separability indices are then employed to estimate the true number of clusters.
+We evaluate the proposed indices on a variety of synthetic and real-world datasets and compare their performance with several widely used cluster validity measures.

-\textbf{Keywords:} Cluster analysis, Compactness function, Compactness index, Separability index, Absolute cluster validity index.
+\textbf{Keywords:} Cluster analysis; Compactness function; Compactness index; Separability index; Absolute cluster validity index